The maximum distinctness of physical systems: The Most-Classical Limit

+It is not surprising that bounding the size of a region bounds the energy needed to have a bit there since, from \eqn{momentum}, having distinct positions $R$ apart for a moving particle (Figure~\ref{fig.sinc-region}) requires momentum $p=1/R$, hence at least energy $E=c\ps p$ (with no rest-mass contribution).
+Then $R$ is the radius of a region with two distinct positions \textit{and} the motion is either left or right, agreeing with $2 E R/c=2$ bits \cite{p-and-q}.
+If instead we widen the particle to fill the region, only the direction bit would reside there.
+Then $p=1/2R$ and $E=c p$, so $2ER/c=1$ bit.

-\paragraph{\bf Classical spacetime is effectively discrete.} In our analysis of information bounds, \mbox{\em maximum separation} between pairs of distinct states, within a region of space or time, determines the least energy required for a two-state system.
-At the opposite extreme, the Planck length and Planck time estimate {\em minimum separations} between pairs of distinct states, regardless of how much energy is used~\cite{hoss}.
-Limits to proximity are expected because high energy is needed to strongly localize a state in space or time, but too much energy in a region creates a black hole, making the region inaccessible~\cite{bronstein}.
-This suggests continuous evolution may be effectively discrete at the Planck scale~\cite{kempf2}, with finer scales inaccessible.
+\paragraph{\bf Classical spacetime is effectively discrete.} The Planck length and time estimate {\em minimum separations} between pairs of distinct states~\cite{hoss}.
+Limits to proximity are expected because high energy is needed to strongly localize a state in space or time, but too much energy creates a black hole, making a region inaccessible.
+This suggests continuous evolution may be effectively discrete at the Planck scale~\cite{kempf2,kempf3}, with finer scales inaccessible.

-If we model classical mechanics as maximally distinct, though, {\em all evolution is effectively discrete}.
-For large objects, discrete separations $h/2E$ in time can be arbitrarily small, but this is just a property of aggregated change: if enough clocks tick, average time between ticks can be arbitrarily short.
-Given the energy density~$\rho$ in a region, we can identify the scale of individual ``ticks'' there.
-If we assume that, at the most microscopic scale, all motion is at the speed of light and all change is motion, we can estimate the distance $\lambda$ between distinct positions as a function of $\rho$.
-In natural units with $c=1$ and $h=2$, $\rho\,\lambda^3=E=p=1/\lambda$, since minimum distinct volume $\lambda^3$ must move a width $\lambda$ to move distinctly, so $\lambda=\rho^{-1/4}$.
-In the extreme case of $\rho$ the Planck density, $\lambda$ is the Planck length and $\tau=1/E=\lambda$ is the Planck time.
-Effective discreteness provides a fundamental link between classical spacetime and quantum dynamics, and makes discrete integration of Lagrangian action exact~\cite{avg-note} (\cf\cite{bahr,rovelli,mauro,lloyd-geom}).
+If we model classical mechanics as maximally distinct, however, {\em all evolution is effectively discrete}.
+Distinct separations $h/2E$ in time can be arbitrarily small for very large objects, but this is just a property of aggregated change: if enough clocks tick, average time between ticks can be arbitrarily short.
+Given the energy density~$\rho$ in a region, we can identify the scale $\tau$ of \textit{individual ticks} there.
+As above, the energy needed for distinct motion is least if the motion is at the speed of light, so distinct positions are $\lambda=c\ps\tau$ apart.
+Then, with $c=1$ and $h=2$, $\rho\,\lambda^3=E=p=1/\lambda$, since distinct volume $\lambda^3$ must move a width $\lambda$ to move distinctly, and so